-Malacoplakia has a peak incidence in middle age, and has a female-to-male ratio of 4:1 1.
-The disease is more common in patients who are immunocompromised or in those with chronic diseases such as AIDS or diabetes mellitus.
+Malacoplakia has a peak incidence in middle age and has a reported female-to-male ratio of 4:1 1.
+The disease is common in patients who are immunocompromised or in those with chronic diseases such as AIDS or diabetes mellitus.

-Presenting symptoms include gross hematuria and signs of urinary tract infection, with Escherichia coli infection being very commonly found to coexist.
+Presenting symptoms include gross haematuria and signs of urinary tract infection, with Escherichia coli infection being very commonly found to coexist.

-Imaging characteristics of malacoplakia are varied, and most commonly observed within the bladder, although plaques can extend into the distal ureters.
+Imaging characteristics of malacoplakia are varied, and most commonly observed within the bladder, although plaques may also occur in the ureters.

-There may be multiple, polypoid, vascular, solid masses or circumferential wall thickening, associated with vesicoureteral reflux and dilatation of the upper urinary tract.
+Malacoplakia may present as multiple, polypoid, vascular, solid masses or as circumferential wall thickening, associated with vesicoureteral reflux and dilatation of the upper urinary tract.
 These masses vary in size from a few millimetres to several centimetres.
 Occasionally, malacoplakia can be locally aggressive and invades surrounding structures even causing bone erosions 1.

 Treatment and prognosis